Contact Us for a Free Consultation (833) 594-2133

 Many Criminal Websites Don't Make Any Sense

 I play heck trying to get people to give me the information that might be negative to them.
-In other words, what are the police and prosecutors going to say because I need to know the other side of the equation before I can start solving the problem.
+In other words, what are the police and prosecutors going to say, because I need to know the other side of the equation before I can start solving the problem?

 Talk to a Veteran Battle-Tested Criminal Defense Lawyer

 So, if you want to know the skinny about criminal defense, you have to talk to a seasoned, veteran, battle-tested criminal defense attorney.
-You don't need to read some website that's been set up by a web company.
+You don't need to read a website that's been set up by a web company.
 That doesn't do you any good.

 The Real Skinny About Los Angeles Criminal Defense